-(Move the slider to see the dynamic day/night effect)
+(roll over the image to see the dynamic daylight vs nighttime uv-light effect)

 solid, metallic and fluorescent acrylic on canvas